The Nation's Haunted Capital

 In its 100-year history, the elegant Hay-Adams Hotel has hosted luminaries from Amelia Earhart to Angelina Jolie.
 The Obama family stayed there prior to the 2009 inauguration.
 With living guests this distinguished, it’s understandable that staff are discreet on the subject of hauntings.

-The hotel’s rumored apparition is Marion “Clover” Hooper Adams, a photographer who committed suicide using the darkroom chemical potassium cyanide at the age of 42.
-The chandelier at the entryway to the Hay-Adams Room is said to sway, and a scent of almonds—or cyanide?—supposedly lingers in the halls.
+The hotel’s rumored apparition is Marion “Clover” Hooper Adams, an accomplished photographer who committed suicide using the darkroom chemical potassium cyanide at the age of 42.
+The chandelier at the entryway to the Hay-Adams Room is said to sway at her passing, and her scent supposedly lingers in the halls.
+A side note: Adams' grave in Rock Creek Cemetery is marked by one of D.C.'s loveliest and most haunting memorial sculptures.

 Back to top